minhIMT97/Reinforcement-Learning-for-Game/README.md

 # Implementation of Deep Q learning algorithm for game application.
 An implementation of Deep Q learning with Pytorch with the combination of game theory for Pyrat - a 1vs1 game created by Telecom Bretagne for learning purpose.
+Win rate: 82% vs defaut machine greedy algorithm.